streamdal/streamdal/README.md

 To do development on the `snitch-node-client`, you can run it locally:

 `npm install`
-`npm start`
+`npm run sandbox`

-See `./src/interanl/index.ts` for an entry point for local dev.
+See `./src/sandbox/index.ts` for an entry point for local dev.

 Optionally install and run the [snitch-server](https://github.com/streamdal/snitch-server)